 Lang Scholar Profiles

-Tyler Alexander ’17 Project Ké, Tyler’s Lang Project, is designed to improve Haiti’s healthcare system by establishing a Mass Casualty Intervention (MCI) standard for Haitian healthcare providers and by creating an organization, in partnership with Haitian hospitals and communities, through which MCI skills can be taught and learned.
-Project Ké will retain in-country instructors to teach the most up-to-date methods of MCI to classes of Haitian healthcare providers.
-Each class will contain an average of twelve students and last two weeks.
-In an effort to promote sustainability and self-sufficiency, Project Ké will train Haitians to become program instructors.
-As a result, Project Ké will be able to run with minimal overseas involvement.
-Training MCI instructors not only promotes sustainability, but provides much-needed jobs for Haitians, as well.
+Tyler Alexander ’17 Project Ké, Tyler’s Lang Project, is designed to improve Haiti’s healthcare system by establishing a Mass Casualty Intervention (MCI) standard for Haitian healthcare providers and by creating an organization, in partnership with Hospital Bernard Mevs, through which MCI skills can be taught and learned.
+Project Ké will retain in-country instructors to teach the most up-to-date methods of MCI to classes of Haitian healthcare providers, a structure that provides much-needed jobs for Haitians.

 Raven Bennett ’17 The Youth Activist Institute, Raven's Lang Project, aims to prevent rape by delivering consent education to high school-aged youth.
 While most colleges present consent education programming to their incoming students, this preventative measure often comes too late.
 Adolescence is a formidable time in which the brain is still developing and irresponsible representations of sexual violence in the media send negative messages to youth.
 Bennett’s dynamic model of consent education paired with lessons on social justice methodology — working in partnership with the UCLA Rape Treatment Center in Santa Monica, Calif., — will address the issues at hand.